-Entrance Age Requirements Beginning with the 2022-2023 school year
+Entrance Age Requirements Beginning with the 2023-2024 School Year

-A child may enter kindergarten if five years old on or before $\underline{June 1}^{st}$ of the year of enrollment.
+A child may enter kindergarten if five years old on or before June 1st of the year of enrollment.
 Younger students who do not meet the district's entrance age requirement for kindergarten may be accepted if transferring from another kindergarten program, if the principal or designee determines that placement of the student in kindergarten is appropriate.